rolandyuwy/tp/docs/UserGuide.md

 Examples:
 * `edit 1 d/baked beans e/1-1-2020` Edits the food description and expiry date of the 1st food item to be `baked beans` and `1-1-2020` respectively.
-* `edit 2 d/canned tuna t/` Edits the food description of the 2nd food item to be `canned tuna` and clears all existing tags.
+* `edit 2 d/canned tuna q/0.5 can t/` Edits the food description of the 2nd food item to be `canned tuna`, quantity to `0.5 can` and clears all existing tags.

 ### Clearing all entries : `clear`